MaxGroot/AlgorithmVerbalization/README.md

 # Think Aloud Decision Tree Learning
+This was a thesis project of 2018-2019 and is no longer actively maintained.

 ## Basic functionality
 The program accepts several inputs.
 From an INI file, it reads the settings and parameters for operation.
 It allows both model validation and training.